 Hazelnuts and filberts

-These nuts, called both hazelnuts or filberts, are rich in dietary fiber, folate, vitamin E, B-complex vitamins, manganese, potassium, calcium and copper.
+These nuts, called either hazelnuts or filberts, are rich in dietary fiber, folate, vitamin E, B-complex vitamins, manganese, potassium, calcium and copper.
 They also have flavonoids that support brain health, improve circulation and reduce symptoms related to allergies.
 However, beware of eating too many since one ounce of these nuts packs 178 calories.